Code of Professional Conduct

 Both Associate and Registered Members agree to a standard of business conduct that demonstrates professionalism, integrity, and honesty.

 Both Associate and Registered Members agree to act lawfully in the best interests of their clients.
 In activities that may arise in relation to a conflict of interest, members agree to abide by the Department of Labor Fiduciary Rule.

 Both Associate and Registered Members agree to make reasonable efforts to be informed of laws, regulations, and legislation which impact their ability to accurately advise clients on issues related to Social Security and Medicare.
 Members must maintain knowledge and skills relevant to the advisory services provided.
 Members must take reasonable care in ascertaining the needs of their clients and their financial resources when advising such clients on issues related to Social Security and Medicare, since each client's needs and financial resources are unique to their particular situation.

-If you believe that an RSSA® professional has violated the Code of Professional Conduct and would like to report the alleged misconduct, you may submit a complaint to the NARSSA Board.
-Please carefully consider your complaint before filing, and be advised that it takes more than a mere disagreement with an RSSA® professional or an unsubstantiated claim of misconduct to justify an investigation and potential follow-on disciplinary action.
-Thus, with any complaint against an RSSA® professional, you must provide the Board with documents and other evidence to support your claim of unprofessional or unethical conduct.
+If you believe that a RSSA has violated the Code of Professional Conduct and would like to report the alleged misconduct, you may submit a complaint to the NARSSA Board.
+Please carefully consider your complaint before filing, and be advised that it takes more than a mere disagreement with a RSSA or an unsubstantiated claim of misconduct to justify an investigation and potential follow-on disciplinary action.
+Thus, with any complaint against a RSSA, you must provide the Board with documents and other evidence to support your claim of unprofessional or unethical conduct.